Milk collector breast pumps like the Haaka look pretty weird – but don’t let that fool you.

 Want to SEE how to attach your Haakaa?

 Would a demonstration help?
-Watch this awesome video from The Pregnant Doula.
+Watch this helpful video from The Pregnant Doula.

 Now you’re comfy, let’s think about getting the milk flowing.